Bitwarden-Repository-Archive/.github/profile/README.md

 ## 🚫 Disclaimer:

-- This archive is **not affiliated with or endorsed by Bitwarden, Inc.** or the original repository authors.
+- This archive is **not affiliated with or endorsed by Bitwarden, Inc.**, Vaultwarden, Flathub, Bitwarden Labs, Buttercup, or any of their respective maintainers.
 - All projects, trademarks, and intellectual property belong to their respective owners.
 - This organization **does not modify or actively maintain** the original codebases — it exists purely for archival and educational purposes.
+- The inclusion of discontinued or community-driven projects (e.g., Buttercup, Vaultwarden) is for **reference and preservation** only.

 ---

 ## 📜 License Notice:

-- All licenses and copyright remain with the original authors.
+- All rights, licenses, and attributions remain with the **original authors** and organizations.
-Each repository retains its original license file as published by Bitwarden or the respective project.
+- Each repository retains its original license file as published by:
+  - ✅ Bitwarden, Inc.
+  - 🌱 Vaultwarden community contributors
+  - 📦 Flathub Flatpak maintainers
+  - 🧪 Bitwarden Labs experimenters
+  - 🧷 Buttercup core team (prior to discontinuation)

 ---

 ## 🙌 Acknowledgments:

-- Huge thanks to the Bitwarden team and the wider open-source community for promoting transparency, privacy, and digital security.
+- Huge thanks to the **Bitwarden** team for their leadership in open-source password management.

----
+- Gratitude to the **Vaultwarden** community for providing lightweight alternatives for self-hosters.
+- Appreciation for the **Flathub** maintainers who bring Bitwarden to Linux users with ease.
+- Recognition to contributors behind **Bitwarden Labs** for their creativity and experimental spirit.
+- Respect to the **Buttercup** team for their work on an open-source manager that inspired many, even after discontinuation.
+- And to all open-source developers and users who value digital security, transparency, and access — thank you.